Xilium-it/MarkdownDeep/README.md

 |# ...       |# ...      | ...     | ...   | ...     | ...   | ...            |
 |                                                       ||||||:# 6 employees :|
 ```

+## Important

+Any features and solved issues are inside `C#` library.
+Next days I will work in JavaScript library to porting all features.